Natpod/Pneumonia-identification-from-X-Ray-images/README.md

 |----------|:-------------:|:------:|:------:|
 | --- | --- | `Preprocessing.ipynb` | Used for the embedding of images and obtaining the three final datasets `train.csv`, `test.csv` and `val.csv`|

+The requirements for the execution of the code are present in `requirements.txt`